ALASKA 7 DAYS + Extensions

 Arrive at Anchorage airport and transfer to your hotel.

-If time allows, stroll along the Anchorage Tony Knowles Coastal trail.
+If your flight lands with time to spare, stroll along the Anchorage Tony Knowles Coastal Trail.

 This paved trail runs 11 miles one way, offering activities like biking, walking, and even wildlife observation.